openshift-labs/learn-katacoda/intro-openshift/getting-started/4scaling.md

 ### Exercise: Scale Down

 Before we continue, go ahead and scale your application down to a single instance.
 It's as simple as clicking the down arrow on the _Overview_ page.
-If only the summary for the deployment is shown on the _Overview_ page, select the arrow to the left of the deployment name, to expand the full detail.